Aryan27-max/Kanban-App/README.md

 - **Responsive** layout for desktop and mobile
 - Local, client-side persistence (easy to switch to an API later)

-> Tip: If your current build doesn’t include some items above, just remove that bullet.
-This README is structured so you can toggle sections easily.

 ---

 ## 🧱 Tech Stack